aslamchandio/EKS-Create-Cluster-using-eksctl/02-02-Fargate-Profiles-Advanced-YAML/README.md

 apiVersion: eksctl.io/v1alpha5
 kind: ClusterConfig
 metadata:
-  name: eksdemo1  # Name of the EKS Cluster
+  name: ekscluster2 # Name of the EKS Cluster
   region: us-east-1
 fargateProfiles:
-  - name: fp-app2
+  - name: fp-app1
     selectors:
       # All workloads in the "ns-app2" Kubernetes namespace will be
       # scheduled onto Fargate:
-      - namespace: ns-app2
+      - namespace: ns-app1
-  - name: fp-ums
+  - name: fp-app2
     selectors:
       # All workloads in the "ns-ums" Kubernetes namespace matching the following
       # label selectors will be scheduled onto Fargate:
-      - namespace: ns-ums
+      - namespace: ns-app2
         labels:
           runon: fargate